This 8-Exercise Battle Rope Workout Is Beginner-Friendly—but Not Easy

 Don't be intimidated by those giant ropes at the gym.
-This circuit workout will take you from rookie to pro with just eight simple strength training moves
+This battle rope workout will take you from rookie to pro with just eight simple strength training moves

 Ready to throw it down?
-Justin Flexen, group fitness director at Crunch, designed these battle rope exercises for the ultimate fat burning workout, and we got Beth Lewis, trainer at Soho Strength Lab and lead instructor at City Row, to show you how to perform each move so you can feel comfortable and confident picking up a set of battle ropes next time you hit the gym.
+Justin Flexen, group fitness director at Crunch, designed these battle rope exercises to create the ultimate fat-burning battle rope workout, and we got Beth Lewis, strength coach at Body Evolved in Manhattan and program director at City Row, to show you how to perform each move so you can feel comfortable and confident picking up a set of battle ropes next time you hit the gym.
+Because it's easy to scale-down battle rope exercises (you just slow down your pace) this battle rope workout is beginner-friendly, but can still be challenging AF.

-Perform each move for 30 seconds then rest for one minute.
+How it works: Perform each battle rope exercise for 30 seconds, then rest for one minute before moving onto the next move.
+When you get to the end, rest for one minute.
 Repeat the circuit three times, and you'll get an awesome workout that's not only quicker than your usual hour-long gym session but way more fun!

 Single-Arm Wave with Squat